-What is the York Human Rights City Network?
+What is York: Human Rights City ?

 What is a Human Rights City?

 We believe that cities, due to their size and locally formed governments, are ideal places in which to discuss what human rights mean for those living there.
 One way of doing this is to link human rights to the identity, institutions and culture of a city.
 Each existing Human Rights City around the world has built on its own particular history, when seeking to develop and use local understandings of human rights.
 Several cities around the world have declared themselves Human Rights Cities.
-No city in the UK has yet done so.
-We want York to be the first.

 York is uniquely positioned to lead on human rights in the UK due to its rich history of democratic innovation, philanthropy, socially responsible industry and a strong role in social justice issues.
 We believe that human rights can support discussion about dignity, fairness, justice, equality and progress across the city, providing a safe framework for complex conversations.

-Human Rights City Network Coodinator
+York: Human Rights City Coodinator

-Heidi works from York CVS and the Centre For Applied Human Rights.
+Liz works from York CVS and the Centre For Applied Human Rights.